-MGD = Million Gallons per Day

-S.U. = Standard Units

-TSS = Total Suspended Solids

-mg/l = milligrams per liter

-$\mu\text{g/l}$ = micrograms per liter

-TPH = Total Petroleum Hydrocarbons

-NL = No Limit

-NA = Not Applicable
+MGD = Million Gallons per Day, S.U. = Standard Units, TSS = Total Suspended Solids, mg/l = milligrams per liter, TPH = Total Petroleum Hydrocarbons, NL = No Limit, NA = Not Applicable

-An annual acute toxicity test is completed in accordance with Part I, C, 2 of the VPDES Permit (Page 6).
+A biennial (once every two years) acute toxicity test is completed in accordance with Part I, B, 8 of the VPDES Permit (Page 6 of 23).
 Please refer to this section of the permit for details on sampling and reporting procedures.